Rashad Baker: New England Patriots

-First stint with Raiders
+Oakland Raiders

 Baker was picked up by the Oakland Raiders off waivers on the same day he was waived by New England.
 In the 2008 offseason, Baker's jersey number was changed from 28 to 22 to accommodate free agent acquisition Gibril Wilson.
 He later changed his number to 27.
 In 2008, Baker played 10 games with 1 start for the Raiders and made 24 tackles, 4 passes deflected, and 3 interceptions.

 Philadelphia Eagles

 Baker signed a one-year contract with the Philadelphia Eagles on March 11, 2009.
 He was released on August 18.

-Second stint with Raiders
+Oakland Raiders (second stint)

 Baker re-signed with the Raiders on August 19, 2009.
 His number 27 was taken by Jason Horton, so Baker chose number 32.
 He was released from the Raiders on September 5, 2009.